 They note that the CDC has two strategies for determining when a COVID-19 patient can leave isolation, a non–test-based one that relies on symptom improvement and days since symptoms began, and a testing one based on symptom improvement and two negative tests conducted more than 24 hours apart.

-Tags: antibacterial resistance, antibodies, artificial intelligence, cardiology, cardiovascular medicine, Center for Disease Control and Prevention, clinical trials, COVID-19, Gianrico Farrugia, heart failure, infectious disease, Joseph Poterucha, Mayo Clinic Health System, Michael Joyner, News, Paul Friedman, plasma, Progress Updates, public health, Raj Palraj, research, Stephen Russell, University of Minnesota
+Tags: antibacterial resistance, antibodies, artificial intelligence, cardiology, cardiovascular medicine, clinical trials, COVID-19, Gianrico Farrugia, heart failure, infectious disease, Mayo Clinic Health System, Michael Joyner, News, News of the Week, Paul Friedman, plasma, Progress Updates, public health, Raj Palraj, research, Stephen Russell, University of Minnesota